jpanikulam/jpanikulam.github.io/content.md

 ## [Oqulus](http://www.oqulus.net/)
-I am the principal computer vision engineer at Sentinel Diagnostic Imaging, with our flagship product being Oqulus.
+I am the principle computer vision engineer at Sentinel Diagnostic Imaging, with our flagship product being Oqulus.
 Oqulus is the seminal product from Sentinel Diagnostic Imaging, whose goal is to autonomously provide diagnostic data targeting diseases such as diabetic retinopathy, retinitis pigmentosa, and glaucoma, to find hints of these before they have done irrevocable damage.

 I developed a 2D wavelet and neural-network based approach to autonomously segmenting images of the retinal fundus.